-Consider the effectiveness of closures, including closures, and catch and sets limits and allow inform future managements.
-Non-target species: this to X Improve information impacts of FAD fish vulnerable elasmobraturtle species eries on X ach and X Identification of hot services pots for X Implement best praction handling and safe release catch species as appropriate catch species as appropriate catch species as appropriate catch species as appropriate catch species and safe release catch species as appropriate catches and catches and catches appropriate catches and catches appropriate catches and catches appropriate catches and catches appropriate catches appropriate catches appropriate catches and catches appropriate cat se of by- X Scientific evidence suggests safe handling techniques adopted by EU PS fleets have been effective in reducing mortality for non-target species.
+Consider the regional effectiveness of time-area closures, including adaptive closures, and catch and/or FADs sets limits and allow this to inform future management Non-target species: X Improve information on the impacts of FAD fisheries on vulnerable elasmobranch and turtle species The state of the s Х X Identification of hot spots for vulnerable species X Implement best practices for handling and safe release of bycatch species as appropriate X Scientific evidence suggests safe handling techniques adopted by EU PS fleets have been effective in reducing mortality for non-target species.
 It is recommended that these techniques be adopted across all PS fleets.
-Introduction of non-e FADs designs ntangling Х Outreach and train operators ning of X X Promote full utilization value bony fish by-cappropriate, and redudiscards atch, as X Habitat: Mapping and recogn sensitive areas using information and identify post-beaching impacts to mitigation initiatives available cation of Х Much work is currently being conducted to monitor FAD drifting as well as assess their beaching rates/levels.
+Introduction of non-entangling FADs designs X Outreach and training of operators X X Promote full utilization of low value bony fish by-catch, as appropriate, and reduction of discards X Habitat: Mapping and recognition of sensitive areas using available information and identification of post-beaching impacts to inform mitigation initiatives X Much work is currently being conducted to monitor FAD drifting as well as assess their beaching rates/levels.
 Involving coastal communities in this issue is recommended.
 Combination of measures may be effective in reducing beaching and identifying areas at risk.
-Tracking positions trajectories of FADs and X Х
+Tracking positions and trajectories of FADs X X